matloff/qeML/vignettes/overfitting.md

 Fewer neighbors means that the ones we have are close by.

-The bias described above is *pointwise*, meaning specific to a particular value of t, e.g. t = 64.2 (or say t = (64.2,28.0 if we are predicting from both height and age).)
+The bias described above is *pointwise*, meaning specific to a particular value of t, e.g. t = 64.2 (or say t = (64.2,28.0) if we are predicting from both height and age).)
 By contrast, the MSPE is averaged over the distribution of X, i.e.

 MSPE = E[(Y - &rho;(X))<sup>2</sup>]

-So, a linear model has bias, even asymptotically.
-But on the other hand, a linear model will have a smaller variance, our next
+So, a linear model has permanent bias, even for huge datasets, while for k-NN, random forests and so on the bias goes to 0 as the dataset grows.
-topic:
+But on the other hand, a linear model will have a smaller variance, our next topic:

-# Variance in Prediction
+## Variance in prediction

 This refers to sampling variance, which measures the degree of instability of one's estimated r(t) from one sample to another.